-NEW STUDENT ORIENTATION, which is an exciting week where incoming IWU students get a chance to meet with their First Year Advisor, sign up for classes, become acquainted with campus, meet their Titan Orientation Leader.
-Prior to Turning Titan, Orientation Services partners with departments across campus to offer Pre-Orientation programs to engaged specified populations in meaningful discussions and building early connections.

-Pre-orientation programs include MALANA, International, Engaging Diversity, and International Connections.
+TURNING TITAN: New Student Orientation, which is a four day experience for incoming IWU students to get a chance to meet with their First Year Advisor, become acquainted with campus, and meet their Titan Orientation Leaders.
+Prior to Turning Titan, Orientation Services partners with departments across campus to offer Pre-Orientation programs to engage specified populations in meaningful discussions and building early connections.
+Pre-orientation programs include IMPACT, for students of colors, and International Student Connections.

-SPRING ORIENTATION is a half-day campus visit combined with an online tutorial designed for those new and transfer students beginning IWU in January.
+SPRING ORIENTATION is a half-day campus visit combined with an online tutorial designed for those new and transfer students beginning at IWU in January.
 During this visit, students have a chance to meet with an academic advisor, get registered for classes, obtain their student ID card, as well as discover valuable information and resources about their new University.

-EXPERIENCE IWU: Parent Orientation is a one-day program held in June for the parents/guardians of our incoming students.
-Attendees have the opportunity to learn about how to support their student's upcoming transition to college, various departments on campus, and have a chance to meet other parents of new students.
+EXPERIENCE IWU: Parent Orientation is a program held in June or July for the parents/guardians of our incoming students.
+Attendees have the opportunity to learn about how to support their student's upcoming transition to college, visit with various departments on campus, and have a chance to meet other parents of new students.

-The Writing Center
+The Writing Center | Tutoring Services (WCTS)